Bikram yoga is a type of yoga that involves a sequence of set poses and is usually done in a hot room at or above body temperature.

 Studies have shown that a regular yoga practice can help lessen back pain, sharpen the mind, improve mood and even lower blood pressure.
 However, no large-scale scientific research has backed up benefits specific to the Bikram practice.
-Toxins, for instance, are typically flushed out not by sweating, but by the liver and the kidney, and are removed through urination or bowel movements.
+Toxins, for instance, are typically flushed out not by sweating, but by the liver and the kidneys, and are removed through urination or bowel movements.

 Generally, if someone starts feeling nauseated, dizzy or otherwise ill during a Bikram yoga class, it's a good idea to have some water and take a break.

 Still, there's little risk of developing heat stroke during a Bikram yoga class, at least if it's practiced in a room kept between 90 and 95 F (32 and 35 C), according to a small 2013 study by the American Council on Exercise.
-That study tracked 20 people practicing both hot and regular yoga found virtually no difference in core temperature or heart rate between the two groups.
+That study, which tracked 20 people practicing both hot and regular yoga, found virtually no difference in core temperature or heart rate between the two groups.
 Those practicing the hot yoga, however, did perceive it to be harder, even if their bodies didn't register the increased difficulty.

 Jessie Szalay contributed to this article.